PhD in Clinical Pastoral Counseling

 PhD in Clinical Pastoral Counseling Degree Program Description

 Each student will be assigned a mentor to help him or her throughout the program.
+For those enrolled in a Clinical Pastoral Counseling PhD, mentoring is an important part of the experience.

-Approx. total cost: $9,422
+Approx. total cost: $9,722

 Note: Becoming licensed by the NCCA is an option.
 It is not a requirement for graduating from CTS.
+Students in the PhD track for Clinical Pastoral Counseling may opt for licensure depending on their career goals.

 Degree Courses